CalHenry/job-scraper-llm-comparison/README.md

 3. **Run the scripts**:

-    From the root of the project, run this to run the first script, or change the number for the 4 others scripts (5 total)
+    From the root of the project, use this command to run any script from 1 to 5.
    ```bash
    pixi run script_01
    ```
-    I advice to run the scripts one by one.
+    I advice to run the scripts one by one and to check the content added in the data folder.

-(*Pixi is a modern virtual environment manager for Conda.
+> (*Pixi is a modern virtual environment manager for Conda.
 It simplifies dependency management for both Conda and PyPI packages and supports ```pyproject.toml``` along with other nice features. (it's a turbocharged conda with PyPI superpowers thanks to UV*)

 4. **Configure the LLM**